 PIRLS assesses students in Year 4.
 In the 2011 cycle, 48 countries and regions participated.
 However, some countries tested older or younger students, so only 45 countries or regions have results comparable with Australia.
 In total, approximately 325,000 students participated in PIRLS 2011, including countries assessing students at more than one grade, benchmarking participants, and pre-PIRLS participants (a simpler version of the PIRLS test designed to prepare countries to move to full PIRLS participation).

-In Australia, PIRLS was conducted jointly with TIMMS in 2011, so the same Year 4 schools and students participated in both studies.
+In Australia, PIRLS was conducted jointly with TIMSS in 2011, so the same Year 4 schools and students participated in both studies.

 PIRLS is conducted every five years, with the first study in 2001.
 Australia participated in PIRLS for the first time in 2011.

 Both TIMSS and PIRLS are projects of the International Association for the Evaluation of Educational Achievement (IEA) and are directed by the TIMSS International Study Center at Boston College, United States of America.
 ACER is responsible for undertaking the data collection in Australian schools for both studies.

 ACER has published a range of reports and statistical data for each cycle of TIMSS and PIRLS.
 More information on international performance is available through the International Study Center website.